 Although Guadagni is correct that a signed marriage license must be recorded with the clerk of the Superior Court by law, the appeals court stated that nothing in that statute establishes any effect failing to do so would have on the validity of the marriage.
 They added that this requirement is directed more at the official solemnizing the marriage as an incentive to carry out their duty rather than a sanction that would invalidate a marriage for mere oversight.
 Therefore, they affirmed the jury’s guilty verdict on the count of bigamy.

 Guadagni also disputed bigamy being an offense for which a court can demand restitution on behalf of the victim, arguing that it is not an offense against anyone because the knowledge and complicity of either spouse are irrelevant to the charge.
 From this, he concludes that bigamy is a victimless crime where the law is protecting monogamous marriage, not the parties’ welfare.

 The appeals court acknowledged that while there may be instances where bigamy could be considered a “victimless crime”, they asserted that this was not the case here as neither woman had knowledge of the other’s obligation to Guadagni and therefore could not consent.

-They continued by stating that the facts underlying a conviction determine whether there are victims of a specific crime as well as the amount of their recoverable loss.
-Even though they rejected his argument, when the trial court made their decision without giving Guadagni the chance to be properly represented in the proceeding they erred, so the appeals court vacated the order for restitution and remanded the matter to the trial court for further proceedings consistent with their opinion.
+They continued by stating that the facts underlying a conviction determine whether there are victims of a particular crime as well as the amount of their recoverable loss.
+Even though they rejected his argument, when the trial court made their decision without giving Guadagni the chance to be adequately represented in the proceeding they erred, so the appeals court vacated the order for restitution and remanded the matter to the trial court for further proceedings consistent with their opinion.